krakphp/presenter/README.md

 Simple yet powerful implementation of the presenter pattern.

+## Installation

+Install with composer at `krak/presenter`

 ## Design

 A Krak Presenter is a class that implements the Presenter interface.
 Currently, the only presenter base class bundled with the library is the ViewPresenter.

 However, the Krak Presenter can easily be implemented so that you can present from the database, view files, sftp server, or anywhere else that makes sense.

 ## Usage